 Reply: Slightly different parameters don’t necessarily mean the contact lenses couldn’t be used.
 But don’t make any changes without a check-up at your contactologist’s.
 Then you’ll know you made the right decision and perhaps you'll be able to switch to the monthly contact lenses that are more suitable for you.

 Question: I would like to know if it’s important to stick to a lens diameter when buying contact lenses.
 At my first check-up, my doctor recommended me lenses with 14.0 DIA.
 But, for example, your special offer pack contains lenses with 14,2 DIA.
 I’m not sure if it wouldn’t cause problems?
 Thank you.

-Reply: Your doctor (contactologist) should always recommend a specific type of contact lenses based on your check-up.
+Reply: Your doctor (contactologist) should always recommend a specific type of contact lense based on your check-up.
 If you would like to switch to different lenses, e.g. from Biofinity to Air Optix, you should go for re-application to make sure you eliminate any health risks.
 This means your contactologist should at least approve of your new contact lens type.

 Generally speaking, a tiny difference in a lens diameter doesn’t create an obstacle in getting a new prescription.
 On the other hand, the material, oxygen permeability and water content could make a big difference.
 If you are using Biofinity, they are one of the best quality on lenses on the market.
 If you’d rather use Air Optix lenses, consult it with you doctor who will check your eyes.